decoded-brain-club/pcc-fall-2025/data-engine/README.md

 # Data Engine

 ## Module Overview
 This module is focued on generating a machine learning dataset.
 The dataset will comprise of two copies of signal data, one raw and one cleaned from artifacts.
-Each data peice will comprise of a single channel 2-second epoch.
+Each data peice will comprise of a single channel 2-second epoch (256 Hz).
 This will be used to train an artifact removal model.

 ### Tasks
 - Apply minimal preprocessing (filters and resampling) to raw data